athomasq/athomasq.github.io/navigation/about.md

 Previously:

-* I co-founded [Quandl](https://data.nasdaq.com), a tech startup [acquired by Nasdaq](https://www.ft.com/content/e6de9e30-f743-11e8-af46-2022a0b02a6c)
+* I co-founded [Quandl](https://data.nasdaq.com), a technology startup [acquired by Nasdaq](https://www.ft.com/content/e6de9e30-f743-11e8-af46-2022a0b02a6c)
 * I was a trader and portfolio manager at a large quant hedge fund
 * I have a B.Tech. in [Engineering Physics](https://en.wikipedia.org/wiki/Engineering_physics) from [IIT Bombay](https://www.iitb.ac.in)
-* I grew up in India, but have lived in Toronto for the last few years
+* I grew up in India, but now live in Toronto, Canada

 Email me: <u><a href="mailto:at@abrahamthomas.info">at@abrahamthomas.info</a></u>